-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

 The eastern limb of the fire is only about 13 or 14 miles west of Fort Collins, its footprint inching eastward with each successive update.
 But Fort Collins appears for the time being to be relatively safe.
 The Horsetooth Reservoir fills a six mile strip between the fire and Fort Collins.
 The city is also at a considerably lower elevation than the mountains in which the fire is burning; fires travel downhill much more slowly than uphill.

-That’s not to say that new spot fires aren’t possible, especially when strong westerly winds lift and carry embers.
+That’s not to say new spot fires aren’t possible, especially when strong westerly winds lift and carry embers.

 Hazardous air quality

-Strong wind gusts on Wednesday pushed billowing plumes of smoke overhead of Fort Collins, transforming day into night beneath the eerily-dark shroud.
+Strong wind gusts on Wednesday pushed billowing plumes of smoke overhead of Fort Collins, transforming day into night beneath the eerily dark shroud.
 Just to the south, crystal-clear blue skies shone.

 The smoke brought about degraded air quality in Fort Collins, with dangerous ground-level concentrations of particulate matter and pollutants.
-An air quality alert was in effect on Thursday.
+An air quality alert was in effect Thursday.

 “If visibility is less than 5 miles in smoke in your neighborhood, smoke has reached levels that are unhealthy,” wrote the Colorado Department of Public Health and Environment.